takyamamoto/CIFAR-ConvolutionalAutoEncoder-Chainer/README.md

 ```

 ### Plot model
 First, you have to install `Graphviz`.
-If you use Anaconda, you can install next command.
+If you use Anaconda, you can install with next command.
 ```
 conda install graphviz
 ```